 If you are concerned about the status of your payment or if you aren’t sure if you were eligible for a payment, you can use the “Get My Payment” Tool from the IRS.

 Will My Stimulus Check Payment Affect my Benefits?

-Some people receiving disability benefits are concerned about how the stimulus payment may impact their eligibility for existing federal programs, also known as the SSI or SSDI programs.
+Some people receiving disability benefits are concerned about how the stimulus package payment may impact their eligibility for existing federal programs, also known as the SSI or SSDI programs.

 As always, it’s a good idea to review the difference between SSI and SSDI.
 Social Security Disability Insurance (SSDI) is for disabled workers and certain dependents.
 Disabled workers include people with a medical condition who are unable to work.
 A person applying for SSDI benefits will have worked enough to obtain the number of work credits required to be eligible for benefits.
 For SSDI eligibility purposes, income and assets don’t matter, so the stimulus check will have no effect.

 On the other hand, Supplemental Security Income (SSI) is need based.
 It is a public assistance program for the elderly, disabled and blind.
 SSI benefits are not related to an individual’s earnings.